Summary

 Total Market in the DACH Region

-DACH region: Over 40,000 TYPO3 installations with an average annual savings potential of 15,000 EUR = 600 million EUR total market
+DACH region: over 40,000 TYPO3 installations, each with average annual savings potential of 15,000 EUR = a 600 million EUR total market

 Austria Focus